 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is a snapshot of last year's water quality.
 Included are details about your source(s) of water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.
-If you have any questions about this report or concerning your water, please contact Jason Green at 910-223-4710.
+If you have any questions about this report or concerning your water, please contact Jason Green at (910) 223-4710.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held at 955 Old Wilmington Drive on second and fourth Wednesday of each month.
+If you want to learn more, please attend any of our regularly scheduled commission meetings.
+They are held at 955 Old Wilmington Drive on the second and fourth Wednesday of each month, starting at 8:30 a.m.

-What EPA Wants You to Know
+What the EPA Wants You to Know

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800) 426- 4791.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800) 426-4791.